-In order to examine the blood flow patterns thorough the stented artery, a conversion module was written to export the final expanded stent/plaque/artery system for meshing and use within a finite volume computational fluid dynamics code (FLUENT/UNS).
+In order to examine the blood flow patterns through the stented artery, a script was written to export the final expanded stent/plaque/artery geometry for meshing.
+This mesh was then used within a finite volume computational fluid dynamics code (FLUENT/UNS) to predict arterial wall shear stresses and blood velocity and strain rate distributions.
 The deformed geometry was exported to STL format and the internal geometry (solid mirror of the stent/plaque/artery) was meshed using a hex dominant grid.
 Holes and seams between the various geometry parts were automatically filled within the meshing algorithms.